SCULPTURES

 (Paul Dibble) 2014

-In this work Dibble depicts the male Huia bird, identifiable with its shorter bill (beak), perched on the 24 carat gold and lacquer patina of the kowhai flower.
+In this bronze work Dibble depicts the male Huia bird, identifiable with its shorter bill (beak), perched on the 24 carat gold leaf patina of the kowhai flower.

 6. Rabbit on Alert